 Many women never get to the root cause of their hormonal imbalances, if they have them (and most all modern women do).
 And if they are using HRTs to avoid pregnancy, they are rarely taught about their fertile cycle and how the life creating process flows each month in their body.
 This model then sets them up for a life of fear, disconnection and confusion around their bodies.
 This model robs them of a relationship with their body and it’s connection to all living things.
 This model then follows them all the way into that moment when they have that first thought of “I want a baby”.

-I am not a parent and I do not know if I want to be one.
+I am not a parent.
 However, I do connect with the miracle of life- the miracles we all are.
-I know that when we decide to bring a life into this crazy beautiful place this decision can be daunting.
-And regardless of all the books you read, you can never be prepared for what truly awaits the journey of parenthood.
-Unfortunately most couple’s journey doesn’t begin with the bliss of the mystery and the excitement around a deeper connection they may experience together as life begins to move through them differently.
+I know that when we decide to bring a life into this crazy beautiful place this decision can be daunting- regardless of it being human or our soul’s true gift.
+And regardless of all the groundwork, you can never be prepared for what truly awaits this brave step into listening and allowing life to flow.

 Infertility is defined as the inability to conceive after one year of unprotected intercourse (six months if the woman is over age 35) or the inability to carry a pregnancy to live birth. ~ CDC